Positive Damping Region: A Graphic Tool for Passivization Analysis with Passivity Index: Visualizing Passivization of SISO Systems

-The second equality can be derived through direct computation.
 A larger index $\varsigma(\omega)$ quantifies the system's stronger ability to be OF passivated and thus indicates a better damping effect at the frequency $\omega$.
-It can be viewed as a generalized OF passivity index defined frequency-wise and satisfies $\sigma\leq\varsigma(\omega)$ as delineated in \eqref{equ: PR condition SISO}.
+It can be viewed as a generalized and frequency-wise OF passivity index and satisfies $\sigma\leq\varsigma(\omega)$ as delineated in \eqref{equ: PR condition SISO}.
 However, we show $\varsigma(\omega)$ cannot be strengthened at all frequencies for a specific system but follows a conservation law, akin to the \textit{waterbed effect} \cite{Seron_Fundamental_1997}.

-Specifically, we consider a strictly proper rational and minimal-phase LTI system $G(s)$.
+Specifically, we consider a strictly proper rational, open-loop stable, and minimum-phase LTI system with no zeros on the imaginary axis $G(s)$.
 Then, it can be reformulated as ${1}/{G(s)}=L(s)+C+R(s)$, where $L(s)$, $C$, and $R(s)$ are the polynomials without the constant term, constant terms, and strict rational functions, respectively.
 The order of $L(s)$ equals the relative degree $n_r$ of $G(s)$.
-Decompose $f(s) = {1}/{G(s)}-L(s)=C+R(s)$.
-Then the minimal-phase assumption guarantees that $f(s)$ is analytic on the closed right-half plane and satisfies $\lim_{D\to\infty}\sup_\theta |f(De^{j\theta})|/D=0$.
-Therefore, $\Re(f(s))$ is harmonic on the same region and follows the Poisson formula \cite[Appendix A]{Seron_Fundamental_1997}:
+Consider the rational part denoted by $f(s)$, written as $f(s) = {1}/{G(s)}-L(s)=C+R(s)$.
+The minimum-phase assumption guarantees that $f(s)$ is analytic on the closed right-half plane and $\lim_{D\to\infty}\sup_\theta |f(De^{j\theta})|/D=0$.
+Therefore, $\Re(f(s))$ is harmonic and follows the Poisson formula \cite{Seron_Fundamental_1997}

-where $a\in\mathbb R$ is not any poles of $R(s)$ and $\mathscr{P}_a(\omega)=a/(\omega^2+a^2)$ is called the Poisson kernel.
-The constant $a$ regulates the shapes of the kernel, and a smaller $a$ indicates more concern for the low-frequency bands.
+{where $a\in\mathbb R^+$ and $\mathscr{P}_a(\omega)=a/(\omega^2+a^2)$ is the Poisson kernel.} The constant $a$ regulates the shapes of the kernel, and a smaller $a$ indicates more concern for the low-frequency bands.
 For a given system, $a$ should be predetermined as a constant.
-Substituting the definition of $f(s)$ yields:
+Substituting $f(s)$ yields

-Consider the systems with relative degree $n_r=1$ as an example, which includes various practical dynamics.
-For higher relative degrees $n_r>1$, one obtains additional polynomial subtraction terms in the right-hand side of \eqref{equ: comp 10}, but the qualitative conservation persists.
-For $n_r=1$, we can write $L(s)=l_1s$ where $l_1=1/(\lim_{s\to\infty}sG(s))$ is a real coefficient and \eqref{equ: comp 10} reduces to:
+For high relative degrees $n_r>1$, one obtains additional polynomial subtraction terms in the right-hand side of \eqref{equ: comp 10}, but the qualitative conservation persists.
+For $n_r=1$, we can write $L(s)=l_1s$ where $l_1=1/(\lim_{s\to\infty}sG(s))$ is a real coefficient and \eqref{equ: comp 10} reduces to